Despite shift, energy giants fall short of U.N. climate goals: study

 A Shell spokeswoman said the company continues “to engage with TPI over their methodology” to show it is how it is aligned with “society’s move towards” the Paris goals.

-Anglo American said in a statement: “achieving these targets is not all within our control, so we are working with governments, industry peers and civil society... to support the development of effective and efficient policies to combat climate change.”
+Anglo American said in a statement: “achieving these targets is not all within our control, so we are working with governments, industry peers and civil society.”

 Repsol said: “We will continue to engage with TPI to demonstrate our progress in this respect.”

+Eni said: “We consider the best way for companies to align with such goals is to set absolute emissions targets.”

+Total, which aims to be carbon neutral in Europe by 2050, said in a statement that the rhythm of the transition will depend on energy demand and policies put in place.

-Additional reporting by Pratima Desai, Nerijus Adomaitis, Benjamin Mallet, Stephen Jewkes and Isla Binnie; Editing by Susan Fenton
+Additional reporting by Pratima Desai, Nerijus Adomaitis, Benjamin Mallet, Stephen Jewkes and Isla Binnie; editing by Susan Fenton and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.